10 Tips for Better IT Project Management

 1. Keep Your Eyes on the Big Picture

-Yes, there are a million small things that can go wrong at any moment in time in IT Project Management.
+Yes, there are a million small things that can go wrong at any moment in time in IT projects.
 Resources can become sick, requirements are missed, incompatible technology is used, and systems can go down.
 And yes, these things will happen.You can count on something going wrong almost as soon as the project starts.

 However, don’t let these minor setbacks distract you or derail you mentally from the outset.
 Keep your eyes focused on the end goal and what the project is supposed to accomplish.
 Doing this will allow you to overcome the minor things that go wrong, make the proper adjustments, and continue to drive everyone toward project completion.